NHSE-IAPT/Python/README.md

 # Python

-Python scripts that utilise data from the IAPT dataset
+Python scripts utilising data from the IAPT dataset